We're now live! Signup now

 data: {

-id: user.sub,
+id: result.sub,

-email: user.email as string,
+email: result.email as string,

-givenName: user.givenName,
+givenName: result.givenName,

-familyName: user.familyName
+familyName: result.familyName

 }